kgroveshok/z80-homebrew/WORD-LIST.md

 ### FORGET ( uword -- )    Forget the uword on TOS | DONE

  Will flag the word's op code to be deleted as well as replace the first char of the word with '_'.
-Quote uword name must be in caps.
+Quoted uword name must be in caps.